shashank-srikant/shashank-srikant.github.io/_pages/collaborate.md

 And it is oddly against our instincts to have tough conversations, where either we're coming off as being inadequate, or we're pointing some shortcoming in someone else.
 But what works almost always is going ahead and actually communicating it.
 See an example below where I dwell on this point a little more.

 2. **Sincerity with your work** -- I find this important as well.
 Once you've decided to learn more and invest effort on some work, please start owning it.
 Do not expect to be followed up and parented on the progress you make.
+I respect and will expect you to **be fiercly proud of the quality of the work you produce---another way to exercise sincerity in the work you do**.
+Do not settle for mediocrity in your output.
+Care for every little detail in your work.
+This will train you to be a world-class engineer or researcher, which is the bar I will hold you to.
+Naturally, achieving such rigor in your work will require you to work hard, think hard, and be fully engaged with your work.
-If you think you're stuck, or are unable to appreciate and understand nuances, or are not motivated any more - read point 1. above.
+Again, in this process, if you think you're stuck, or are unable to appreciate and understand nuances, or are not motivated any more - read point 1. above.
 Communicate this as early as possible.

 **Please also read [this note by Prof. Jason Eisner](https://www.cs.jhu.edu/~jason/advice/how-to-work-with-a-professor.html) which concretizes how you can be sincere with your work.**